 Before heading out:

-Wild camping is legal in most areas but regulated.
+Wild camping is generally legal in most areas, although it is regulated.
 Avoid protected wildlife zones.

 Clean up after your stay — fines apply for littering.

-Fires are permitted in designated areas only.
+Fires are permitted only in designated areas.
 Use portable fire pits when possible.

 Some islands are military or private property — check maps and confirm access.

 October to April is ideal.
-Avoid summer months due to extreme heat and humidity.
+Avoid the summer months due to extreme heat and humidity.

 Weekdays are best to avoid weekend crowds on more accessible islands.